 Where can I find a volunteer opportunity?

 Working with more than 100 agencies, there are many unique opportunities to help from the environment, children, elderly, health, science to special needs, housing repair, and much more.
-For the most up-to-date information on the multitude of agencies that the Office of Service-Learning and Volunteer Programs coordinates with see our Agency Contact List..
+For the most up-to-date information on the multitude of agencies that the Office of Service-Learning and Volunteer Programs coordinates with, please refer to our Agency Contact List.
 Some of these agencies are currently looking for volunteers.
 Take a look at our posted volunteer opportunities to see if anything interests you!
 You can also stop by our office to speak with our staff about a volunteer opportunity or flip through our binders of detailed listings on each agency.
 To start, sign up for the Office of Service-Learning and Volunteer Programs newsletter.

 I don't have a car.
 Can I still volunteer?

 Absolutely!
 We have several volunteer projects that happen right here at WCU.
 You can also take a look at our Walking Distance List to find an agency you can walk to or bike to from campus.

 What type of commitment do I need to make to become a volunteer?